East Asian finless porpoise: Anatomy

 The skeleton is light, accounting for only 5% of the total weight of the animal.
 There are between 58 and 65 vertebrae, about half of them in the tail, and with the first three cervical vertebrae fused into a single structure.
 This reduces flexibility of the neck while increasing stability in the water.
 There are ten to fourteen pairs of ribs in the chest, and an additional set of vestigial ribs has sometimes been reported in the neck, in association with the seventh cervical vertebra.
 There are 44 sets of spinal nerves.
-Like all porpoises, they have spade-shaped teethed designed for catching small fish and shrimp.
+Like all porpoises, they have spade-shaped teeth well suited for catching small fish and shrimp.
 Their skeletal design allows them to leap from the water and perform "tail stands".

 The nasal passage contains nine or ten air sacs, which are capable of sealing off all air within the passage.
 Behind these are an additional set of vomeronasal sacs.
 The trachea, however, is short, with only four cartilaginous rings.
 The stomach has three chambers, with no caecum, and no distinct difference between the small and large intestines.

-Sexual maturity is thought to occur around six years, with only one calf born at a time.
-Gestation is approximately one year, and lactation lasts for over six months.
+Sexual maturity is thought to occur at around six years, with only one calf born at a time.
+The gestation period is approximately one year long and lactation lasts for over six months.